jbech-linaro/linaro-trusted-firmware/verified_u-boot_on_armv8.md

 4. Run the system in FVP
 5. Verified U-Boot
     1. Overview
-    2. Edit U-Boot’s board header file
+    2. Edit U-Boot's board header file
     3. Obtain suitable images
     4. Generate RSA Key pairs with OpenSSL
     5. Create the Image Tree Source file
     6. Sign the kernel
     7. Build U-Boot FDT and put the public key into U-Boot's image
     8. Run the FIT image as below

 # 1. Prerequisites
 ### Desktop